dannysmith/dasmith/README.md

 ## Project Status

-Clearley this is a very personal project and is clearly a work in progress.
-Because it's just intended for me to use, there isn't a great deal of error handling build in.
+Clearley this is a very personal project and is a work in progress.
+Because it's just intended for me to use, there isn't a great deal of error handling built in.
 That said, feel free to clone/fork and use it yourself.